 Our Artists Our Stories

 York County has produced many artists from the internationally famous to the lesser known “local” artists.
 Their works and personal connections to place provide a powerful window into York County’s past and present.
-Historical Society Museum Library & Archives running from September 19 – May 26.
+The first half of the Our Artists Our Stories will be on exhibit at the Historical Society Museum Library & Archives running from September 19 – May 26, 2018.

 Our Artists Our Stories features art pieces from the York County History Center’s collection either not previously or recently exhibited.
 The exhibit features works from various periods and genres, and includes formally trained to self-taught artists.